 - Berry Mix-Up: Swap the blueberries for chopped strawberries, raspberries, or even a variety of frozen berries for a rainbow muffin adventure!

-- Lemon Zest Love: Add extra fresh lemon zest to the batter for a zippier, bright flavour that pairs well with the blueberries.
+- Lemon Zest: Add extra fresh lemon zest to the batter for a zippier, bright flavour that pairs well with the blueberries.

 - Mini Muffin Faces: Before baking, let your toddler decorate each muffin top with a few extra blueberries or a sprinkle of cinnamon.
-Bonus fun if they try to make “faces” on each one!
+They can try to make “faces” on each one!

 Equipment